 After your application has been submitted and all required supplemental materials have been received, The Graduate School admissions team will begin to review your application.
 If your program has an application deadline, it is your responsibility to ensure that all required materials have been received prior to the deadline.
+If your program has Rolling Admissions, your completed application will be reviewed on a rolling basis until the program is full.
 All supporting materials will be entered into the application system within one week of receipt.
 If your online application does not indicate that a supporting document has been received, please give The Graduate School an additional 2-3 days to be updated before contacting us.

 Confidentiality of the Application Process